 - Luxury Tax

 - Taxes on Lotteries, Betting, and Gambling

 As mentioned above, there are 4 tax levies under GST, namely, (i) CGST, (ii) SGST, (iii) IGST and (iv) UTGST.
 Now, the kind of tax to be paid under GST depends on the nature of supply.

 There can be two types of supply – Intra-State and Inter-State.

 1. Intra-State Supply

-It refers to any supply where the location of supplier and the place of supply are in the same State or Union Territory.
+It refers to any supply where the location of the supplier and the place of supply are in the same State or Union Territory.
 In case of such a supply of goods and services, a seller has to collect both CGST and SGST.
 Thereafter, the CGST part gets deposited with the Central Government.
 And the SGST portion gets deposited with the respective State Government.